Skip to main content

 Is Your Life a Pre-Decided Blueprint?
 The Paradox of Free Will & Soul Contracts

+Get access to my free resource library for personal and spiritual development here.
 Is your life a pre-decided blueprint?
 In other words—has it already been decided, before you’re even born, that you’ve chosen every experience?
 Your family, your struggles, your "soul contracts," the things you think you have to do, or the things you want to do?
 Or… is this all just a nurtured lie of the matrix?
 Here’s the paradox: Are people choosing to wake up before they’re born?
 Or are some choosing to stay asleep?
 I think it’s both.
 If we have free will, it doesn’t mean we’re always making conscious choices.
 Most people operate on autopilot—making decisions from unconscious conditioning, societal programming, or manipulated influences.
 That’s not free will.
-But for those awakening—whether in sudden epiphanies or gradual realignments—every moment of clarity reinforces the blueprint we did choose for ourselves.
-I spent the first 39 years of my life deep in the matrix, desperately searching for my way ...
+But for those awakening—whether in sudden epiphanies or gradual realignments—every moment of clarity reinforces the blueprint we did choose for ourselves. ...